Smallest cars on sale in the UK 2022

 If you’ve got limited parking space or just want a car to nip around town in, the smallest cars on sale are your best bet

 Small cars are big business in the UK.
 There are several reasons why this is the case: our increasingly crowded cities are congested places with little in the way of parking provision, while the cost of fuel forces many drivers to look for small, efficient vehicles to get around in.
 Increasingly, they don’t use any petrol at all, with more small cars making the switch to electric.

 More often than not, the smallest cars are also the cheapest cars and they can be among the easiest and most fun to drive.
 Their small dimensions make them naturally nimble, and you don’t need an overly powerful engine to coax good acceleration and speed from them either.

 It’s an exciting time in the car market, as the push towards electric vehicles has forced manufacturers to think again about what they can offer to customers.
 Generally speaking, electric powertrains take up less space than combustion engines, which translates into more legroom and more room for luggage inside.
 So there’s potential for a win win.

 Whatever your reason for buying a small car, it’s helpful to know exactly how small you can go in the current market.
 So we’ve compiled a list of the smallest cars on sale in the UK today to help you make an informed choice about exactly what it is you need from your motor.
-You’ll find the cars below ranked by total length in reverse order.
+You’ll find the cars below ranked by total length:

 The smallest cars on sale 2021